AI in Marketing: Tools, Strategies & Best Practices 2026

 Analyze your current marketing processes and identify AI potential:

-- What data is already available?
+- Which data is already available?
 (CRM, analytics, email tool)

-- What skills does the team have?
-(Prompt engineering, data analysis, tool expertise)
+- Which skills does the team have? (prompt engineering, data analysis, tool expertise)

 Start with 2–3 clearly defined pilot projects:

-- Quick WinAI-powered meta description generation for all blog posts
+- Quick Win: AI-supported meta description generation for all blog posts

 Measure the results of the pilot projects against clear KPIs: